 Understanding the Process

-As freshmen you are most likely going to have certain areas of your game that need development, and that takes time.
-Some of these deficiencies may even keep you from playing, or having the role that you want with your team.
-It is important though that you understand the process, and stay committed to getting better and developing.
-Not every player comes in as freshmen and has immediate impact on their team’s success.
-Whether you do or don’t though, it is important that you understand that it is a process to get to where you want to be as a player.
+As a freshman, you are most likely going to have certain areas of your game that need development, and that takes time.
+Some of these deficiencies may even keep you from playing or having the role that you want with your team.
+It is important, though, that you understand the process and stay committed to getting better and developing.
+Not every college basketball player comes in as freshmen and has an immediate impact on their team’s success.
+Whether you do or don’t, though, you must understand that it is a process to get to where you want to be as a player.